Ruthrash/udacity_proj/README.md

     - PathTrackerROS class
         - Encapsulates ROS stuff related to path tracking.
 Publishes control command, current pose, and tracked, reference, and predicted paths.

-- LQR.cpp(public ParseParam)
+- LQR.cpp
-    - LQR class
+    - LQR class (public ParseParam)
         - This class contains the method to get current control command and also runs a thread to compute predicted path based on the computed control commands for the current time horizon.
         - contains a message queue object used for synchronization.
         - Inherits from ParseParam